 this.radDateTimePicker.AllowParsingWithoutSeparator = true;

-In the first case the text is parsed as a month and day while in the second case - as a year as no separators are entered.
+Figure 1 shows how the entered text is handled in both cases.
+In the first case the text is parsed as a month and day while in the second case - as a year, since no separators are entered.

 The following table lists the rules applied when using parsing without separators: